10. Introducing Data Frames

 numpy functions as well.

-will be accepting both DataFrame
+accept both DataFrame

 and ndarray